nsmackler/status_genome_2016/README.md

 # status_genome_2016
-Data and code for analyses in the manuscript, "Social status alters immune regulation and response to infection".
+Data and code for the manuscript, "Social status alters immune regulation and response to infection".